-I should point out that there is a difference between this version of the question and questions like Kellogg's or Wharton's that ask for a career summary.
-Berkeley does not ask for such a summary and its inclusion especially at the begining of your essay will be a sign that you did not customize your answer for Berkeley.
+I should point out that there is a difference between this version of the question and questions like Kellogg's that ask for a career summary.
+Berkeley does not ask for such a summary and its inclusion especially at the beginning of your essay will be a sign that you did not customize your answer for Berkeley.
 Berkeley instead asks for you to explain how your professional experiences relate to your goals.
-Therefore discussion of your past experience should be made as part of an explanation of your goals.
-For those who have already written Wharton or Kellogg (or essays like them), if your essay begins with a career development section, I suggest begining with goals instead.
+Therefore discussion of your past experience should be made as a part of an explanation of your goals.
+For those who have already written Kellogg (or essays like them), if your essay begins with a career development section, I suggest beginning with goals instead.
 Take your career development section and use parts of it to support your reasons for your goals and why you need an MBA now.
 For many applicants this will not be so much about writing new content as editing it to better answer Berkeley's version of the question.

 Regarding the third part of the question, keep your Berkeley specific content focused on explaining why you need an MBA now and how it will help you with your goals.

 Before writing this essay, if you have not done a similar essay for another school, I suggest going through a formal process of goals analysis because it will really help you determine the most important things you need to tell Haas.
 You can use my GAP, SWOT, AND ROI TABLE FOR FORMULATING GRADUATE DEGREE GOALS for this purpose (see below).
 I think Gap, SWOT, and ROI analysis are great ways for understanding what your goals are, why you want a degree, and how you will use it.
 (Click here for a GMAC report on MBA ROI. )